muhammad-shalahuddin-amrullah/instagram-clone-lite/README.md

 - Viewing and managing user posts
 - Database migration for setting up the application
 - Error handling and fallback routes for undefined paths
+- Exporting archives in XLSX and PDF formats
 ### Next Features
 - Creating pages that do not exist yet
 - Implementing like and comment functionality